 “Community service organization or similar entity” has the same meaning as in section 4110 of the Civil Code.

-“Crop-specific landscape area” means residential agricultural landscapes disaggregated by each crop or crop-type grown within the supplier’s service area.
+“Crop-specific landscape area” means residential agricultural landscapes disaggregated by each crop or crop type grown within the supplier’s service area.

 “Customer” has the same meaning as in section 10611.3 of the Water Code.